indiana-university/itpeople-functions/README.md

 ## Error Handling

 This project uses [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) to manage execution and handle errors.
 ROP is a pattern that keeps code clean and ensures all errors are handled and meaningfully reported.
-The F# implementation of ROP used in this project is [Chessie](https://github.com/fsprojects/Chessie).
-(It's a train pun.)

 ## Deploying to Azure